 How to shop for Pork Loin

 I also like the flavor a fat cap gives to a roast and it is easier to trim it off after it’s cooked and on your plate.
 I also think keeping the fat on is what kept the glaze on this Brown Sugar Dijon Glazed Pork Loin so nice – the dark brown sugar didn’t harden up or melted at all!

 What temperature to roast Brown Sugar Pork Loin

-Always use a meat thermometer to determine whether your pork loin is done.
+Always use a meat thermometer to determine whether your brown sugar pork loin is done.
 It should register at 160 F for the meat to turn out white.
 You can also cook it until the internal temperature reaches between 145° and 160° F, and it will be a little pink inside – still safe.
 Pork loin is not like chicken that has to be cooked at 165 F to be safe.

 I cooked my pork roast at 375 F for 1 hour.
 It ends up being 20 minutes per pound.
 Therefore cooking time will vary depending on the size of the roast and your oven.
 Start checking with a meat thermometer after 50 minutes.

 A lot of pork loin cuts I saw are long and not too wide, mine was short and wide!
 Thicker than what I wanted.
 Keep this in mind when cooking yours.
 If yours is long and thinner than mine – it will cook faster.